Where stuff happens

 The final product looks vintage correct, there’s no question there.
 Yes, I do understand that some will argue that a fixed bone saddle sounds better but I’ve been on both sides of that fence and I did not hear much of a difference if any either way.

-If you want to improve tone one tick is to place a hard wood shim of the correct thickness under the ceramic saddle so when tightened down firm the entire saddle area is making good contact with the top.
+If you want to improve tone one trick is to place a hard wood shim of the correct thickness under the ceramic saddle so when tightened down firm the entire saddle area is making good contact with the top.
 There is a steel spring under the vintage saddle that may have to be removed to pull this off but in this case all I had to do was tighten it down it was correct with the steel spring left in place.
 This trick increases the saddles contact area and significantly improves the kinetic energy transfer.
 Just by doing this alone I have noticed improvement in tone.